 - Never attempt to approach a wild animal on foot, especially near your lodge or campsite where the animals have become accustomed to humans.

 Game drives are an exhilarating experience!
 Whether you are up with the birds before sunrise to view the bushveld’s early risers or tracking the nocturnal animals with spotlights at night, safari game drives in the African bush are an experience of a lifetime.

 Private game reserves along the western border of the Kruger National Park like Thornybush offer the best game viewing experience.
-There is no fencing between Kruger and the reserves so animals can roam freely between them.
-Game viewing in the Kruger Park and neighbouring reserves is essentially the same but there are some differences in the type of game drive you will experience.
+There is no fencing between Kruger and the reserves so that animals can roam freely between them.
+Game viewing in Kruger Park and neighbouring reserves is essentially the same, but there are some differences in the type of game drive you will experience.

-A lot of game drives are on open vehicles so you should remember to take sunscreen and a hat during the day (all year round) and in winter you will need warm clothing in the evenings (May to August).
-The Kruger National Park is one of the world’s largest wildlife sanctuaries and morning and evening game drives offer spectacular sights, sounds and observations of flora and fauna that form part of the vast and ancient African ecology network.
+Many game drives are on open vehicles, so you should remember to take sunscreen and a hat during the day (all year round), and in winter, you will need warm clothing in the evenings (May to August).
+The Kruger National Park is one of the world’s largest wildlife sanctuaries.
+Morning and evening game drives offer spectacular sights, sounds, and observations of flora and fauna that form part of the vast ancient African ecology network.